+Local jurisdictions are responsible for meeting eligibility requirements and applicable laws regarding the use of public funds.
+Many eligibility requirements involve self-certification by local jurisdictions.
 Eligibility requirements are subject to audit.
 Audits shall be conducted by the OCTA Internal Audit Department or other authorized agent either through a regular annual process or on a schedule to be determined by the OCTA Board.
-Local agencies are responsible for meeting eligibility requirements and applicable laws regarding the use of public funds.
 Failure to submit to an audit in a timely manner may result in loss of future funding.
 Audit findings may result in an ineligibility determination and/or other sanctions.
 Please see Chapter 4 for more information regarding ineligibility and non-compliance consequences.
 This Page Intentionally Left Blank